I m Pregnant and My Husband Wants a Divorce: Protect Rights

 There are also websites dedicated to helping women who are going through a pregnancy and divorce, such as the Pregnancy and Divorce association might help you.

 No matter what, you shouldn’t go through this alone.
 Some people care about you and want to help!
+You can also look for local or virtual parenting classes that prepare expectant mothers especially those navigating divorce to care for their newborns, manage stress, and build confidence as a parent.

-#4.
-Talk to a therapist:
+4. Talk to a therapist

 This can be an extremely emotional time, and it’s important to have someone to talk to who can help you work through your feelings.
 A therapist can also offer practical advice on how to deal with the situation.